 A Senior Secondary Certificate is awarded to each Year 11, 12 and 13 pupil who, after a full year's work, achieves a mark of 50% or higher in Bible in the final examination and an average mark of 85% or over for course work for a minimum of three C.E.N.Z. subjects.
 The award is made with Merit when a mark of 60% or higher in Bible in the final examination and an average mark of 90% or over for course work for the C.E.N.Z. subjects are achieved.
-A Certificate with Excellence is awarded to any student who achieves a mark of 80% or higher in Bible in the final examination and an average mark of 80% or higher in Bible in the ACE subjects.
+A Certificate with Excellence is awarded to any student who achieves a mark of 80% or higher in Bible in the final examination and an average mark of 95% or over for course work for the ACE subjects.